shandrapayne/JavaBasics/README.md

 ```bash
 javac -version
 ```
 Save the changes to your profile.
 Then:

 ```bash
 source ~/.bash_profile
 ```

-Now try running the file again.
+Now try running the program again.

 If you are new to Vim and lost/stuck... here's some help:
 [Popular Vim Commands](https://www.keycdn.com/blog/vim-commands)